vladrzvk/vs_code_agent/README.md

-# My VS CODE agent README
+# My VS Code AI Chat Extension

+This is a local AI-powered chat assistant for VS Code.

+# README

 This is the README for your extension " My VS CODE ".
 After writing up a brief description, we recommend including the following sections.